-19 August 2011
+29 August 2011

-CathRx Signs Non-Binding Term Sheet
+CathRx Signs Second Non-Binding Term Sheet

-CathRx Ltd (ASX: CXD) advised on 11 July 2011 that negotiations for the licensing of CathRx products were focused on two prospective licensees.
+CathRx Ltd (ASX: CXD) announced on 19 August 2011 that it had signed a non binding term sheet for the licensing of CathRx products and was in continuing discussions with another prospective licensee.

-CathRx announces that it has now signed a detailed term sheet with one prospective licensee for the development and commercialisation of innovative CathRx catheters in Europe.
+CathRx announces that it has today signed a detailed term sheet with the second prospective licensee for the development and commercialisation of innovative CathRx catheters in Europe.

 The parties will now begin the process of due diligence and negotiations for the purpose of entering into a definitive commercial agreement that reflects the term sheet.

-CathRx's CEO, Mr. Jeff Goodman said, "I am extremely pleased with the progress of the negotiations and look forward to a prompt signing of a definitive agreement".
+CathRx's CEO, Mr. Jeff Goodman said, "I am pleased with the level of interest being shown in the technology and will be working diligently to secure the best deal possible for CathRx shareholders".

-Until due diligence is satisfactorily completed and a definitive agreement is entered into, the terms of the term sheet remain non-binding with the exception of confidentiality.
+Until due diligence is satisfactorily completed and a definitive agreement is signed, the terms of both term sheets remain non-binding with the exception of confidentiality.